10up/10up-experience/README.md

 * __Activity Log__

-The Activity Log tracks key actions taken by logged in users.
+The Activity Log tracks key actions taken by logged in users and stores them in Support Monitor.
 Note that no PII is stored.
-This feature can be disabled as well as the tracked activities modified.
+This feature can be disabled by defining `TENUP_DISABLE_ACTIVITYLOG` as `true`.

 ## Logged Actions
 ​